Introduction

 Risk Factors

-The aetiology of Crohn’s disease is unknown, yet both environmental factors and genetic factors are thought to play a role.
-The main risk factors for CD include strong family history (20% have first degree relative affected) and smoking (increases both the risk of developing Crohn’s disease and the risk of relapse), and
+The main known risk factors for Crohn’s disease include strong family history (20% have first degree relative affected) and smoking (increases both the risk of developing Crohn’s disease and the risk of relapse)

 Clinical Features